Baegll/MindThrusters2/content/Recaps/Session 6.md

 ### Group 3
 [[Beagorug (Bug)]] to the library
 #### Cut-Away
-We see a [[Burned Masked Figure]] deliver lots of blood to a [[Red Eyed Elf]].
+We see a [[Plague Masked Man]] deliver lots of blood to a [[Red Eyed Elf]].
 "Heres food for your thralls, now we need you to send them after those.. mind goblins"

 #HideThis